sankarmm30/employee-service/README.md

 ### Setup Local Environment

+**Note:** You will see compilation errors when you open the projects for the very first time, that is because of `Auto generated` (AVRO) classes and those will get generated while building the project.

+- *Prerequisites*
+    - Java (JDK) 1.8
+    - Apache Maven 3.6.3
+    - Docker (Version: 2.5.0.1)
 - *Ensure that below listed directories are empty,*
     - `local/db/data` - The data directory for postgres database.
     - `local/pgadmin-data` - The data directory for PgAdmin (UI for managing postgres database)
-- *Go the "local" folder and execute `docker-compose up -d` and this will create the below containers,*
+- *Go into "local" folder and execute `docker-compose up -d` and this will create the below containers,*

 ```
 PORTS                                        NAMES